 As Paul was in Athens waiting for Silas and Timothy to join him, Luke tells us that Paul's spirit was being provoked

 within him as he was observing the city full of idols.
-Not one to waste time, Paul went about reasoning with all
+Not one to waste time, Paul went about reasoning with all those

-strange deities; however, there was enough Greek curiosity to want to know what the message meant.
+there was enough Greek curiosity to want to know what the message meant.
 It is within this context that Paul was

 brought to the Areopagus or Mars Hill (Acts 17:16-21).

-(22) So Paul stood in the midst of the Areopagus and said, "Men of Athens, I observe that you are very religious
+So, Paul stood in the midst of the Areopagus and said, "Men of Athens, I observe that you are very religious

 in all respects.
-(23) "For while I was passing through and examining the objects of your worship, I also found an
+"For while I was passing through and examining the objects of your worship, I also found an

 to you.
 (Acts 17:22-23 NASB)

 The Athenians were religious, but not in the sense that we might think.
 Mitchell's New Testament words verse 22

-as such: I continue watching and observing you people as [being] most reverencing of the animistic powers (or:
+as such: I continue watching and observing you people as [being] most reverencing of the animistic powers (or: more

-alive and have souls, and the belief in the existence of spirits and demons.
-Out of thinking like this came the underworld of the gods,
+souls, and the belief in the existence of spirits and demons.
+From thinking like this came the underworld of the gods,

 even angry gods, the Greek hades of fire and torment (hell), and the immortality of the soul.
 Some of this infected

 Jewish thought and, unfortunately, infected Christian thinking, even to our day.